f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab3.rst

 URL: https://site1.com

-..
-NOTE:: This test generates traffic that creates network firewall log entries.
+.. note:: This test generates traffic that creates network firewall log entries.

 In the **Security** > **Event Logs** > **Network** > **Firewall** screen, click the **Search** button to refresh the event list.
 Newest events will appear at the top, as shown below: